EILEEN GRAY

 Alright, let’s get into it.
-So, I’ve been obsessed with designer furniture for as long as I can remember—yes, I’m that person who geeks out over chairs and tables.
-Don’t judge me; we all have our things.
-Today, I want to spill the tea on one of the most iconic designers ever: Eileen Gray.
-Trust me, by the end of this, you’ll be just as obsessed as I am.
+I’ve been obsessed with designer furniture for as long as I can remember – and yes, I’m that person who geeks out over chairs, tables, and the perfect curve of a chrome frame.
+Don’t judge.
+We all have our things.

 Who Even Is Eileen Gray?

-Eileen Gray was an absolute legend—a trailblazer in the world of modern design and architecture.
-Born in Ireland in 1878, she moved to Paris in the early 1900s and basically shook up the entire design scene.
-She was one of the few women who made a significant mark in a male-dominated industry, and she did it with such flair and originality that it’s impossible not to stan.
+Eileen Gray was an absolute legend.
+A total trailblazer in modern design and architecture.
+Born in Ireland in 1878, she moved to Paris in the early 1900s – and straight-up disrupted the design scene.

 Bonaparte Armchair